-Throughout the process of implementing Connecticut's SEED model, in mutual agreement with their evaluators, all teachers will identify professional learning needs that support their goal and objectives.
+Throughout the process of implementing Connecticut's Oxford School District Evaluation Plan, in mutual agreement with their evaluators, all teachers will identify professional learning needs that support their goal and objectives.
 The identified needs will serve as the foundation for ongoing conversations about the teacher's practice and impact on student outcomes.
 The professional learning opportunities identified for each teacher should be based on the individual strengths and needs that are identified through the evaluation process.
-The process may also reveal areas of common need among teachers, which can then be targeted with schoolwide or district-wide professional learning opportunities.
+The process may also reveal areas of common need among teachers, which can then be targeted with school- wide or district-wide professional learning opportunities.